littleosbook/littleosbook/interrupts.md

 # Interrupts and Input
 Now that the OS can produce _output_ it would be nice if it also could get some _input_.
-In order to read information from the keyboard the operating system must be able to handle _interrupts_.
+(The operating system must be able to handle _interrupts_ in order to read information from the keyboard).
 An interrupt occurs when a hardware device, such as the keyboard, the serial port or the timer, signals the CPU that the state of the device has changed.
 The CPU itself can also send interrupts due to program errors, for example when a program references memory it doesn't has access to, or when a program divides a number by zero.
 Finally, there are also _software intterupts_, which are interrupts that are caused by the `int` assembly instruction, and they are often used for system calls.

 ## Interrupts Handlers
 Interrupts are handled via the _Interrupt Descriptor Table_ (IDT).
 The IDT describes a handler for each interrupt.
-The interrupts are numbered (0 - 255) and the handler for interrupt _i_ is defined at the _i:th_ position in the table.
+The interrupts are numbered (0 - 255) and the handler for interrupt _i_ is defined at the _ith_ position in the table.
 There are three different kinds of handlers for interrupts:

 - Task handler